aMelonRind/JsMacros-scripts/src/StorageManager/README.md

 WIP
 currently can record opened container data and view them.
 this service doesn't depend on any library outside of this folder.
-this service is currently in test mode. see `./lib/JavaClassBuilder.js:L17` to disable test mode to avoid compiling java class every time service started